apigear-io/apigear-docs/content/en/tutorials/counter.md

 The example we are looking at is a simple coffee counter.
 Our product will track the daily coffee consumption of a user.
 For this the user interface requires an API to the backend to count coffees.

-From the frontend perspective we would have a button to increase the coffee count and a total score of the coffees we had a day.
+From the frontend perspective we have a button to increase the coffee count and a total score of the coffees we had a day.
 We assume the backend automatically resets the counter every night.

-For this we design an API which provides the coffee count for that day as also an action to record a new coffee consumption.
+For this we design an API which provides the coffee count for that day as well as an action to record a new coffee consumption.
 This API module will reside inside a workspace project.

-As an API resides inside a project, we will create a project named "daily coffee" and provide a catchy brief description: "count the coffee the user consumes per day".
-When the project is created we a forwarded to the project page.
+As an API module resides inside a project, we will create a project named "*daily coffee*" and provide a catchy brief description: "*count the coffee the user consumes per day*".
+When the project is created we are forwarded to the project page.

 A default API module is already created for us.
 We can delete this, as we do not need it for this project.

-We will create now a new API module called `demo.daily`.
+We create a new API module called `demo.daily` now.

 A project can have more than one API module.
-Configured code generators to create API SDKs are also attached to a project as also the API simulations, which are auto updated with the API changes.
+Configured code generators to create API SDKs are also attached to a project and the API simulations, which are auto updated with the API changes.

 Now we enter the API definition into the API editor field and save the content.